By: Debra Kabalkin on September 25th, 2025

 What is open enrollment?

-Open enrollment is the window during which employees can make changes to benefits such as health insurance.
+Open enrollment is the period during which employees can make changes to their benefits, such as health insurance.
 The Federal Open Enrollment period begins at the start of November and runs through to January.
 Private employers may opt for a different time of year, although it’s common to begin open enrollment during the fall.

 Whenever your open enrollment window begins, one thing is for sure: it’s going to be a busy time for your HR team.
 Open enrollment involves a huge amount of coordination, both with benefit providers and the employees themselves.

-A proactive HR team with solid processes can help your company get through enrollment without any hitches.
+A proactive HR team with solid processes can help your company navigate enrollment smoothly.
 We recommend thinking of open enrollment as having three distinct phases:

 - Before open enrollment, when you confirm benefit details and prepare to communicate with staff.

-- During open enrollment, when you help employees fine-tune their benefits, while also managing documentation and compliance.
+- During open enrollment, you help employees fine-tune their benefits while also managing documentation and compliance.

 - After open enrollment, a time for analysis, optimization, and resolving any issues that arose during the window.